NitzanHen/agrippa.dev/src/pages/guides/automatically-open-your-ide-to-a-generated-component.md

 We'll be using VSCode's command in the remainder of this guide, but the same process should work for your favorite IDE with its corresponding command.

-The post command itself is configured using the `PostCommandPlugin`, one of Agrippa's [[built-in plugins]].
+The post command itself is configured using the `PostCommandPlugin`, one of Agrippa's built-in plugins.

 Open up `agrippa.config.mjs`, located at your project's root.
 It might look similar to this: